xuchen66/sphinx-emdocs/source/serialEM-note-two-scripts-for-highfocus-cals.rst

 :Author: Chen Xu
 :Contact: <chen.xu@umassmed.edu>
 :Date_Created: 2024-06-09
-:Last_Updated: 2025-05-24
+:Last_Updated: 2025-05-31

 .. glossary::

    Abstract
-      It is straightforward to do high-focus calibrations for both Mag and Image Shift.
-However, it becomes annoying when you have to do this for multiple intensity values.
-Luckily, there are also two scripting commands to perform these two calibrations.
-With simple scripting, it makes the calibrating a lot easier and more automated.
+      It’s straightforward to perform high-focus calibrations for both Magnification and Image Shift.
+However, it can become tedious when you need to repeat the process for multiple intensity values.
+Fortunately, there are two scripting commands that automate these calibrations.
+With simple scripting, the process becomes much easier and more efficient.

-      In this note, I show you the two scripts I came up.
-I found them helpful.
+      In this note, I’ll share the two scripts I developed, which I’ve found to be quite helpful.

 .. _highfocus-mag: